PRIME Commitment Limited

 (b) communicate with you and respond to your enquiries and feedback.

 We must have a legal basis to process your personal information.
 In most cases the legal basis will be to meet our legitimate interests, for example to conduct statistical analysis to support our goal of providing fair access to the legal profession and monitoring our progress in achieving this.
 When we process personal information to meet our legitimate interests, we put in place robust safeguards to ensure that your privacy is protected and to ensure that our legitimate interests are not overridden by your interests or fundamental rights and freedoms.
 For more information about the balancing test that we carry out to process your personal information to meet our legitimate interests, please contact us at the details below.

-We may obtain your consent and use certain types of personal information when we are required to do so by law (for example, when we use your personal information for direct marketing purposes or when we process sensitive personal information such as information about your ethnic origin).
+We may obtain your consent to disclose sensitive personal information when we are required to do so by law (for example, when we disclosure sensitive personal information such as information about your race or ethnic origin to our evaluation partners).
 If we ask for your consent to process your personal information, you may withdraw your consent at any time by contacting us using the details at the end of this privacy notice.

 If you would like to discuss or exercise such rights, please contact us at the details below.

 We encourage you to contact us to update or correct your information if it changes or if the personal information we hold about you is inaccurate.

 We will contact you if we need additional information from you in order to honour your requests.